Optimization of Tree Ensembles: Case study 1: drug design

 (Note that $\yb^{(1)}, \dots \yb^{(M)}$ are data, and not decision variables.)
 We can thus enforce a constraint on the proximity of the solution encoded by $\xb$ to each observation $\Xb^{(1)}, \dots, \Xb^{(M)}$ to be at most $c \in [0,1]$ through the following family of linear constraints on $\yb$:

-We solve problem~\eqref{prob:TEOMIO} with constraint~\eqref{eq:maxproximity} and vary the parameter $c$ to generate a Pareto efficient frontier of solutions that optimally trade-off their maximum proximity to the training data and their predicted value under the random forest model.
-We impose a time limit of one hour on each solve of problem~\eqref{prob:TEOMIO}.
+We solve \problemeqref{prob:TEOMIO} with constraint~\eqref{eq:maxproximity} and vary the parameter $c$ to generate a Pareto efficient frontier of solutions that optimally trade-off their maximum proximity to the training data and their predicted value under the random forest model.
+We impose a time limit of one hour on each solve of \problemeqref{prob:TEOMIO}.
+We solve each constrained instance using the split generation approach.

 To demonstrate, we focus on data sets 4 and 7.
-Figure~\ref{plot:proxwhile_4} shows the proximity-objective value frontier (the points labeled ``MIO'') for data set 4, while Figure~\ref{plot:proxwhile_7} does the same for data set 7.
-We also note that the objective value is expressed in terms of the maximum unconstrained objective value (i.e., the objective value attained when the proximity constraint is omitted).
-We note that the right-most point in each frontier (maximum proximities of 0.71 in Figure~\ref{plot:proxwhile_4} and 0.43 in Figure \ref{plot:proxwhile_4}) corresponds to the original unconstrained solution.
+Figure~\ref{plot:proxwhile_4and7} shows the proximity-objective value frontier (the points labeled ``MIO'') for data sets 4 and 7.
+(Note that the objective value is expressed in terms of the maximum unconstrained objective value, \ie, the objective value attained when the proximity constraint is omitted.)
+We note that the right-most point in each frontier (maximum proximities of 0.71 for data set 4 and 0.43 for data set 7) corresponds to the original unconstrained solution.
 As a comparison, we also solve the (unconstrained) problem for each data set using local search with 100 repetitions, and plot the proximity and objective value of each solution from each repetition (the points labeled ``LS'').

-We remark that both of these frontiers are approximate because each point is not necessarily solved to full optimality, due to the one hour time constraint.
-However, upon closer examination, we found that only six points out of a total of 112 across both plots did not solve to full optimality, and the largest optimality gap among those six was only about 0.12\%.
-Thus, although constraint~\eqref{eq:maxproximity} adds to the problem size, it does not drastically impact our ability to solve problem~\eqref{prob:TEOMIO}.
+We remark that both frontiers are approximate because the constrained optimization problem associated with each point is not necessarily solved to full optimality, due to the one hour time limit.
+However, upon closer examination, only six points out of a total of 112 across both plots did not solve to full optimality, with a maximum gap of only about 0.12\%.
+Thus, although constraint~\eqref{eq:maxproximity} adds to the problem size, it does not drastically impact our ability to solve \problemeqref{prob:TEOMIO}.